zeroc-ice/ice-builder-msbuild/README.md

 directly as described below, or within the Visual Studio IDE using the [Ice Builder for Visual Studio][1] extension.

+> [!IMPORTANT]
+> Ice 3.8 introduces a new MSBuild-based Slice builder called **Slice Tools**.
+> For C++ projects, Slice Tools is included in the [ZeroC.Ice.Cpp] NuGet package.
+> For C# projects, Slice Tools is provided by the [ZeroC.Ice.Slice.Tools] NuGet package.
+>
+> If you are using Ice 3.8, we recommend removing all references to the Ice Builder for MSBuild from your project files,
+> and switch to the new Slice Tools instead.

 ## Contents

 * [Installation](#installation)